la2050/archive/_projects/2015/fly-yoga-arts-enhancing-academic-education-through-integrated-movement-and-creative-arts-play.md

   keeping students balanced and engaged in learning.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23727%252Fdisplay%252FStillVideoImage_(2).jpg=c570x385
-'In one to three sentences, please describe your proposal.': >- FLY Yoga Arts is a comprehensive curriculum of games, mindfulness and movement-based education designed for in-class or after school learning and play.
-During the next year FLY seeks to train 1000 Los Angeles area educators to implement the FLY curriculum in their classrooms.
-The FLY mission to “teach the teachers” will empower educators to seamlessly integrate play, movement and “mindful moments” into their classrooms with the result of keeping students balanced and engaged in learning.
 Where will you be working?:
   - LAUSD
 How do you plan to use these resources to make change?: